Once used as an additive to make a little paint go further, lead is now recognized as a harmful toxin.

 Canadian paint manufacturers have agreed to restrictions on lead in paint since 1991.
-If your home was built prior to that, as many homes in Toronto and Southern Ontario were, lead paint was probably applied to the interior surfaces.
+If your managed property was built prior to that, as many properties in Toronto and Southern Ontario were, lead paint was probably applied to the interior surfaces.
 Even if the old plaster walls have been replaced with fresh new drywall, the window sills and door frames may still have a layer or two of lead hiding under the newer paint.

-Understanding the danger of lead in your home and the various treatments options is important.
+Understanding the danger of lead in your property and the various treatments options is important.
 Decon Environmental Remediation is here to answer any questions you may have about the presence of lead and to help address your concerns.

 The most recent studies from the scientific community indicates that any exposure to lead, even at very low levels, can have lasting detrimental effects on human health.
 Children are especially susceptible to the higher levels of lead absorption in the bloodstream, and have a greater likelihood of long-term health effects from lead exposure.
 Like most poisonous substances, there is no level that is considered safe in the home.

 The only way to know for sure that the paint in your home contains lead is to have it tested by a qualified professional.
 Home test kits from the hardware store are not faultless, and they cannot give a factual assessment of the level of lead in your home or the danger it presents.
 If you are planning renovations to a home built prior to the ban on lead paint, it is imperative to test for the presence of lead paint before you start disrupting interior finishes.